 In case of a notice, the CEO is paid a payment corresponding to the CEO's four (4) months' salary in addition to the salary payable during the six (6) month notice period.
 The CEO and the members of the Board of Directors are entitled to basic pension security pursuant to the Employees Pensions Act (TyEL).
 The CEO is covered by Hypo's performance-related pay and incentive scheme of which the CEO has an opportunity to obtain at most a payment corresponding to the CEO's 20 weeks' salary.
-The total salaries do not include compensations based on performancerelated pay and incentive scheme, as they were paid in full as an insurance premium corresponding to six (6) weeks' salary to the Department M of The Mortgage Society of Finland's Pension Foundation in accordance with the performance-related pay and incentive scheme.
-Then insurance premium paid for the CEO was EUR 31,500.
-With regard to the CEO, cancellation or recovery of the insurance premium paid is possible with a unilateral decision of the Board of Directors within three (3) years from the end of the performance year.
+The total salaries do not include compensations based on performance-related pay and incentive scheme, as they as they were not paid in 2019.